 Fiduciary Duties of Officers and Directors

 We assist companies, officers and board of directors, on devising processes and procedures to satisfy the obligations of officers and directors, creating committees, independent board of directors and structuring the relationship between the board and committees, advising officers about reporting obligations, creating corporate policies to ensure compliance with federal and state regulations.
-In addition, we advise on corporate structuring in preparation for, and governance implications arising from mergers and acquisitions transactions, capital raising, and director and officer fiduciary duties and responsibilities.
+In addition, we advise on corporate structuring in preparation for, and governance implications arising from mergers and acquisitions transactions, capital raising, and fiduciary duties of officers and directors.
 We further advise on how to address shareholder demands, proxy proposals in relation to majority voting, special meeting requests, staggered boards and rights plans.

 “We offer a cost-effective way to protect, nurture and grow your business.”